In Conversation: Dr. Robert King + Albert Woodfox of the Angola 3 with Artist, Rigo 23

 From left to right: Dr. Robert King, Albert Woodfox, and Rigo23.
 Courtesy of Frank Jackson

 How can art be used to advocate for human rights?
-Hear Robert King and Albert Woodfox of the Angola 3 in conversation with artist and activist, Rigo 23, about the unique ability of art to bring awareness to cases of social injustice.
+Hear Robert King and Albert Woodfox of Angola 3 in conversation with artist and activist, Rigo 23, about the unique ability of art to bring awareness to social injustice.

 This program is part of our Free Saturdays celebration of the exhibition, Soul of a Nation.

 Albert Woodfox is the last of the Angola 3 to be released.
-He was released on his birthday, February 19th, 2016 after his conviction had been overturned a total of three times, spanning the years between 1992-2015.
-Motivated by the many years it took to be heard, Albert has made a life-long commitment to continue his activism and advocacy on behalf of all those wrongfully imprisoned due to the multiple abuses of the criminal justice system; prosecutorial misconduct, missing or false evidence, bad science, racism.
+He was released in 2016 after his conviction had been overturned three times, spanning the years between 1992–2015.
+Woodfox continues his activism and advocacy on behalf of all those wrongfully imprisoned due to the multiple abuses of the criminal justice system; prosecutorial misconduct, missing or false evidence, bad science, and racism.
 As a former member of the Black Panther Party, he hopes to be a voice for the voiceless, suffering under brutal prison conditions.

 General admission is free on Saturdays at the de Young and Legion of Honor for all residents of the nine Bay Area counties.
 Tickets do not guarantee entry to screening.
 Seating for this program is limited and first-come, first-served.
 Seating tickets will be distributed an hour before the event begins in front of the Koret Theater.
 Admission to Soul of a Nation is free on the second Saturday of each month from November through February.